 are the Best Presentation Software Options?

 OK, a few years ago the answer would have simply been ‘PowerPoint’.
 Maybe the last couple of years Google Slides too.
+If you were really serious about design you might have considered Photoshop or these Photoshop alternatives.
 But there’s a host of new kids on the block trying to make creating awesome presentations that bit easier.